lumigo-io/lumigo-node/README.md

 2. Orthogonal unit tests with 100% code cov
 3. use the E2E tests with mocks (i.e. as partial system tests with lambdaLocal)
 4. Test switchOff and local (isawsenv) with E2E tests.
+5. Test a Lumigo-tracer error with E2E tests.
+6. use Webpack to minify and bundle the tracer.

 ## Incomplete Things